 Introduction to the walks

 Walks are graded from yellow (easiest, mainly the shorter alternative walks) through green and blue to black (most strenuous).
 If you are not an experienced hiker, start with one or two of the yellow or green walks and see how you get on.
 Many harder walks also have easier alternatives, and these are listed in the downloadable catalogue.
 A red exclamation mark indicates where a head for heights may be needed.
 None of these walks have extreme exposure, and some have alternative routes that avoid narrow paths above drops, so don’t automatically rule them out if you suffer from vertigo or have a fear of heights.
-(A blue exclamation mark indicates a tidal stretch or a stream that can be difficult to cross after heavy rain, and an orange-brown one an area of open moorland that may be difficult to negotiate when the ground is waterlogged or after strong growth).
+(A blue exclamation mark indicates a tidal stretch or a stream that can be difficult to cross after heavy rain, and an orange-brown 'tussock' symbol an area of open moorland that may be difficult to negotiate when the ground is waterlogged or after strong growth).
 Check the public right of way maps for Exmoor, Somerset or Devon (see 'useful links') for an update on any path closures or problems.

 Many of the routes are circular; where they are not, there are usually public transport connections between start and finish, at least on weekdays and often also Saturdays.
 A few alternative walks rely on taxis or organising your own connecting transport, as do two of the main walks – 20 from Simonsbath to Lynmouth, and 22A between Exford and Simonsbath.
 Either way, I suggest taking transport from the finish to the start at the beginning of the walk.
 That way around, you avoid a race to catch the bus, or a long wait after arriving too early.

 Do make sure you prepare properly for walks and are aware of dangers - these can include cars, cattle, snakes, ticks, the landscape itself, and the weather.
 Read the walk safety sheet, and follow the country code.